Yozdude/nodejs_base/README.md

 1. Install [Node.js][] and [NPM][].
 2. Run `npm install` to get Node.js packages
-3. Run `gulp` to install Bower packages, compile scss, concat+minify js/css/html, run the main program, run [BrowserSync][], and open your browser to view the page via BrowserSync.
+3. Run `gulp` to install Bower packages, compile scss, concat+minify js+css, run the main program, run [BrowserSync][], and open your browser to view the page via BrowserSync.
 Alternatively, go directly to `localhost:8000` in your brower of choice to accress the site directly (assuming you haven't changed the default port to something other than 8000).

 Common Tasks
 ------------